A3 Lean: Template, Process and Examples

 Step 5.
 Implementation plan

-To achieve the goal, a carefully thought-out and workable implementation plan will be drawn up.
+To achieve the goal, a carefully thought-out and workable implementation or action plan will be drawn up.
 This execution plan consists of an action list, responsible participants and has a time limit.
 Expenses and resources can also be included.

 Example: The number of complaints must be decreased by 70% within three months.